agilecustoms/release/README.md

 - **floating tags** — given current version is `1.2.3` and you release `1.2.4` then also create `1`, `1.2` and `latest` tags
 - **idempotency** — ability to re-run the action w/o side effects, see below for more details
 - **prerelease** — version of software that is made available before the official, stable release
-- **dev-release** — ability to publish artifacts for dev testing when testing on local machine impossible/complicated
+- **dev-release** — ability to publish artifacts for dev testing when testing on a local machine is impossible/complicated

 More details about [release types](./docs/release-types.md)